Happy New Year! California has made several changes to its labor laws that go into effect on January 1, 2020. Here are a few that may affect you.

 Higher Minimum Wage

 Did you know there is a California minimum salary requirement as well?
-For 2020, it is $54,080 per year for employers with 26 or more employees, and $49,920 per year for employers with fewer than 26 employees.
+For 2020, it is $54,080 per year for employers with 26 or more employees and $49,920 per year for employers with fewer than 26 employees.
 If your salary is less than that, you may have a claim.

 Worker Status Changes: Gig Workers, Independent Contractors, and Freelancers

-Gig workers that are reclassified as employees will receive benefits such as a guaranteed minimum wage, overtime wages, health care benefits, unemployment, workers’ compensation, and any other benefits that employees are guaranteed under California law.
+Gig workers reclassified as employees will receive benefits such as a guaranteed minimum wage, overtime wages, health care benefits, unemployment, workers’ compensation, and any other benefits that employees are guaranteed under California law.

-No More Mandatory Work Arbitration Agreements
+No More Mandatory Arbitration Agreements for Work

 Employees and job applicants are no longer required to sign mandatory arbitration agreements as a condition of their employment.
 AB51.
 This covers claims under the Fair Employment and Housing Act (FEHA) and the Labor Code.